15knots/cmake4eclipse/README.md

 This Eclipse plug-in automatically generates build-scripts for the Eclipse CDT managed build system from CMake scripts.
 Its <a id="pc">*Primary claim*</a> is: Co-workers should be able to just **check out the source and build** the project.

+## Important notice to users that upgrade to version 5.0.x
+Since CDT 11.4 broke [compatibility](https://github.com/15knots/cmake4eclipse/issues/198) of this plugin it may be necessary delete the Eclipse projects using this plugin and re-create each project from scratch.
+Please delete the `.cproject` file before re-creating.

 ## Design goals
 1. **Automatic** generation of build scripts.
 See [Primary claim](#pc): No need to **manually** invoke cmake: Cmake options are persisted in the Eclipse project settings files.
 1. Cmake is a cross-platform build tool.
 So Eclipse projects [should be cross-platform](#pc) as feasible; without the need for co-workers to adjust Eclipse project settings just to build on **their** platform.